Purefekt/Custom-Object-Detection-with-TensorFlow-2/README.md

 ```

 ### Gathering and Labeling the Dataset
-- ```annotations```: This is where we will store all our training data needed for our model.
-The CSV and RECORD files needed for the training pipeline.
+- ```annotations```: This is where we will store all our training data needed for our model, he CSV and RECORD files needed for the training pipeline.
 There is also a PBTXT File with the labels for my custom model.
 - ```exported-models```: This is the folder where the exported inference graph is stored.
 - ```images```: This folder consists of a test and train folder.
 Here the dataset images are stored with their label files (XML format).
 - ```models```: In this folder we will store our training pipeline and checkpoint information from the training job as well as the CONFIG file needed for training.
 - ```pre-trained-models```: Here we will store the pre-trained model that we will use as a starting checkpoint for training
 - The rest of the scripts are just used for training and exporting the model.
 - I clicked 1,400 images of myself (700 with glasses and 700 without glasses), in different outfits and different angles.
 I used the **name_changer.py** script to change the name of the images in an ordered manner to keep a track of the data.
-- Then i used the **downscale_to_720p.py** script to downscale all the 4k images to 720p.
+- Then I used the **downscale_to_720p.py** script to downscale all the 4k images to 720p.
 This converted all images from roughly 2-3 MB each to just 60-70 KB each.
-- Then i used **mirror_image.py** script to get a mirror image of all 1,400 (720p) images.
+- Then I used **mirror_image.py** script to get a mirror image of all 1,400 (720p) images.
 This made my dataset twice as big.
-Now i had a total of 2,800 images.
+Now I had a total of 2,800 images.
-- Finally i used the **RandomNames.bat** to rename all images to random names and then used the **name_changer.py** script again on this folder.
+- Finally I used the **RandomNames.bat** to rename all images to random names and then used the **name_changer.py** script again on this folder.
 This renamed the randomised names from 1-2,800.
-- After performing these steps i had 2,800; 720p images in a random order with names from 1-2,800.
+- After performing these steps I had 2,800; 720p images in a random order with names from 1-2,800.
 I copied 20% (560) images to the test folder and 80% (2,240) images to the train folder.
-- To label the dataset i used LabelImg directly on the test and train images and labeled each image.
+- To label the dataset I used LabelImg directly on the test and train images and labeled each image.
 <p align="left">
   <img src="Assets/label.png" width = 60%>
 </p>

 ### Generating Training Data
-- Now that the images and XML files are ready, i created the label_map.
+- Now that the images and XML files are ready, I created the label_map.
 It is located in **workspace/training_demo/annotations/**.
 Since this model only detects my face, the number of classes is just one, thus it looks like this.
 ```
 item {
     id: 1
     name: 'Veer'
 }
 ```
-- Now i generated the RECORD files for training.
+- Now I generated the RECORD files for training.
 ```
 pip install pandas
 ```